 Going Ductless?
 What to Look for in a Ductless Heat Pump System

-Although ductless heat pumps can handle both chilly winter nights and blazing summer days, they work especially well for the hot, humid summers of Alpharetta and other parts of North Central Georgia.
-Because they don’t require construction for duct installation, they also provide a damage-free way to equip our area’s historical homes with state-of-the-art heating and cooling.
+Ductless heat pumps can handle both chilly winter nights and blazing summer days.
+They work especially well for the hot, humid summers of Alpharetta and other parts of North Central Georgia.
+They don’t require construction for duct installation; and they also provide a damage-free way to equip our area’s historical homes with state-of-the-art heating and cooling.

-That lack of ductwork is part of what makes these systems so efficient, too.
+That lack of ductwork is part of what makes these systems so efficient.
 There are no duct leaks or design flaws to drop the overall efficiency of your heating and cooling system.

-Many models of ductless heat pumps are available from a number of manufactures, but as with any other heating or cooling system, quality and efficiency vary widely.
-While lifespan and features are important, efficiency is the first thing you’ll want to consider when you’re checking out the systems on the market.
+Many models of ductless heat pumps are available from a number of manufactures.
+As with any other heating or cooling system, quality and efficiency vary widely.
+Lifespan and features are important; but efficiency is the first thing you’ll want to consider when you’re checking out the systems on the market.

-Several ratings and industry-wide standards are available to help you compare efficiency between different models using independently verified information rather than the manufacturer’s marketing material.
+Several ratings and industry-wide standards are available to help you compare efficiency between different models.
+They use independently verified information rather than the manufacturer’s marketing material.
 There are four main ratings you’ll want to look at:

 - Energy Star Standards